jjeffwarner/utils/gcp/README.md

 1. Configure remote Github access via ssh
 2. Log into Github and clone the util directory
 3. run `./gcp/initial-setup.sh`
-4. Clone boulder repo to the machine
+4. Clone repo to the machine
-5. Finish boulder setup
+5. Finish setup

 ## Setup a static IP